Parent comparing baby tracker apps on their phone

 What's the best free baby tracker app?

 Pebbi offers the most generous free tier for families with multiple caregivers, including free multi-device sync for 2 carers, full core tracking, handovers, reminders, CSV export, and offline mode with no ads.
-Baby Tracker has a good free tier for solo tracking.
-Baby Daybook is completely free but very basic with no sync.
+Baby Tracker and Baby Daybook have capable free tiers for solo tracking; Baby Daybook requires Premium and an account for family sync and predictions.

 Do I need to pay for a baby tracker?

 Not necessarily.
 Pebbi includes free multi-device sync for 2 carers with full core tracking, handovers, and reminders.
-Baby Tracker and Baby Daybook also have functional free tiers.
-Pay for Premium if you need more than 2 carers, AI summaries, predictions (Pebbi Premium), advanced sleep analysis (Huckleberry Plus, $68.88/year), or medical-grade export (Baby Connect, $5 one-time).
-Many families never need to pay.
+Baby Tracker and Baby Daybook also have functional free solo tiers.
+Pay if you need advanced sleep analysis, Baby Daybook family sync and predictions, or Baby Connect's detailed records.
+If you want Premium without recurring billing, Pebbi also offers £59.99 lifetime access.

 What's the best baby tracker for both parents?

 Pebbi is designed specifically for shared care with free real-time sync for 2 carers, offline mode, and no account required.
-Premium Household extends to 5 carers and 5 babies with AI summaries and predictions.
-Baby Connect also supports multiple users well but costs $4.99.
-Huckleberry offers sync but requires internet and Premium for full features.
+Premium Household extends to 5 carers and 5 babies, with a £59.99 lifetime option.
+Baby Connect Family costs $4.99/month after its trial and supports unlimited caregivers on one subscription.
+Huckleberry offers sync but requires internet and payment for full features.

 Which baby tracker has the best privacy?

 Pebbi has the strongest privacy posture: no account creation, no data resale, offline-first design, and no advertising tracking.
-Baby Daybook is second with no account required.
-Baby Connect is third with encryption and a clear privacy policy.
-Avoid apps with community features, ads, or unclear monetisation if privacy matters.
+Baby Daybook allows basic solo use without an account, but requires registration for sync and caregiver sharing and shows Premium upsell banners.
+Baby Connect uses accounts with encryption and a clear privacy policy.

 Can I use a baby tracker offline?

 Pebbi works fully offline and syncs when connection returns.
 Baby Connect has limited offline support.
-Baby Daybook works offline but has no sync.
-Most other popular apps including Huckleberry, Glow Baby, and Baby Tracker require an internet connection to function.
+Baby Daybook supports solo offline logging, while its family sync is a paid, account-based feature.
+Most other popular apps including Huckleberry and Glow Baby require an internet connection to function.

 What's the best baby tracker for twins?